“…But it cannot be explained. There is no way of telling people that they are all walking around shining like the sun.”

-There were four of us, all lasses that year (truly they are amazing people) and all certified EMTs, because the corridor we were assigned to had a high history of incidents and preparation is great.
+There were four of us, all lasses that year, and all certified EMTs.
 We lived in two canvas-walled cabins on the SAR site in Camp 4.
 Mostly, I patrolled the trails as a mediocre intern, functioned as a mediocre SAR tech when necessary, and existed as a mediocre socially awkward bagel* in camp.

 *Truly nothing changes, my people.

-You call me Sail because when Don Hudson asked how I would hike across the Atlantic, I said something like, “mumble snarfle sail or something snarfle grumble.”
+You call me Sail because when Don Hudson asked how I would make it across the Atlantic, I said something like, “mumble snarfle sail or something snarfle grumble.”
 Then he said, “This is great!!
 SAIL AWAY.
 How’s that for a name,” and it was good.

 I said, “sail,” because at a couple points in my life I was crew on tall ships, up in Maine, so that is potentially how I would make my passage.
 Truly they are beautiful, and when the wind sheets across the white canvas, sometimes, it is almost like flying.

-I happened to crew on tall ships up in Maine, but only because I met a guy one night a while back, on El Camino in Spain, which I was on for ten days because I was then working in that continent.
-He commented that sailing was good for the soul, and I stared at him.
-He had worked on a tall ship, in Maine.
-I haven’t seen him since, but I contacted the fleet he mentioned, because I had been trying to figure out how I would learn to sail for eons before we met.
+I crewed on tall ships up in Maine, only because I met a guy on El Camino in Spain, which I was on for ten days because I was then working in that continent.
+He commented that sailing was good for the soul, and he had worked on a tall ship in Maine.
+I then contacted the fleet he gave me information for, because I had at that very moment been trying to figure out how I would learn to sail.

-I had wanted to learn to sail tall ships, but only because I knew sailing was possible, even for penniless nomads like me.
+I had wanted to learn to sail tall ships, because I had recently realized sailing was possible, and not just for rich people who owned yachts.

-This was because, not so long ago, in my existence as a despairing bagel in Yosemite, a friend named Niels Tietze enthused about sailing; and a dangerously named Darren had provided supporting evidence; and there I was, surrounded by loads of incredible people doing what they loved.
+This was because, in my existence as a despairing bagel in Yosemite, Niels Tietze had enthused about sailing, and another excellent dude named Darren had provided supporting evidence; and there I was, surrounded by loads of incredible people doing what they loved.
 So I lived in the Valley, and in the backcountry, and learned from the people around me, and thought to myself things like, “Self, now you see what is possible,” and, “Gracious me, I guess sailing is not just for people who own lake houses, well, heavens, there are still real ships out there,” and, “What ice cream should I eat by the river today.”
 (Only thinking of the important things, you know.)

 When I was small, I had dreamed of sailing on ships and adventuring in the world, but I had also already decided it was impossible.
 It is good for us all that the people of Yosemite exist.